 Where the taxpayer fails to declare correct income in the tax return for any tax year, the SGT may impose a fine in the range of 1% to 25% of the difference between the amount on the basis of the correct taxable income and the amount of tax as per the return submitted.

 A company has a right to object to any assessment issued by the SGT.
 The objection document should be prepared in writing (in English and in Arabic) and filed with the office of the SGT within 45 days from the date of assessment.
 The SGT is required to give a judgment within five months, extendable up to another three months at the SGT’s discretion, from the date of receiving the objection.
 The tax demanded may be kept in abeyance on request.
 No additional tax is payable until the SGT issues the judgment.

 Prior to Royal Decree 9/2017, the tax authorities had a period of up to five years from the end of the year in which a tax return is submitted to complete the assessment for that tax year.
 However, where the entity has not submitted any tax return, the tax authorities had a period of ten years to complete the assessments.

 The Royal Decree 9/2017 introduced the self-assessment regime, where the assessments will be carried out on a sample basis and the statute of limitation will be only three years from the end of the year in which a tax return is submitted.
 Where the entity has not submitted the tax returns, the tax authorities have a period of five years to complete the assessments.

 The Law requires accounting records and supporting documentation to be maintained for ten years after the end of the accounting period to which these records relate.

 Topics of focus for tax authorities

-Related party transactions are likely to attract particular scrutiny by the tax authorities.
-Taxpayers should maintain documentation that proves that transactions are carried on at arm’s length.
+Related-party transactions are likely to attract particular scrutiny by the tax authorities.
+Taxpayers should maintain extensive documentation that proves that transactions are carried on at arm’s length.